Safe Routes for Seniors

 In Summer 2019, two community meetings were held (on 6/27/19 & 7/2/19), at which questionnaires were distributed and attendees had the chance to share their impressions of accessibility in Downtown Hayward, as well as their desired improvements.
 From these meetings, a list of intersections was identifiied to potentially be improved as part of the SR4S Program.

 In Fall 2020, the City Council approved staff's plan to implement the project and authorized the selection of a consultant to design the proposed improvements.
 Between Fall 2020 and Spring 2021, staff and the selected consultant will work to design accessibility, walkability, and safety improvements at each of these Downtown intersections.

-Spring 2021: Public & Council Consideration of Proposed Designs
+Spring 2021 - Spring 2022: Public & Council Consideration of Proposed Designs

-In Spring 2021, staff will provide the proposed improvements for public review and input.
-The designs will continue to be developed based on community feedback, and will ultimately be presented to the City Council for their consideration.
+In Spring 2021, staff provided the proposed improvements for public review and input.
+The designs were then further developed based on community feedback, and were ultimately presented to the City Council for their consideration in March 2022.

-If approved by the City Council, implementation of the SR4S improvements in Downtown Hayward is anticipated to begin in Summer 2021.
+Following City Council approval of the proposed designs, construction of the SR4S improvements in Downtown Hayward is anticipated to begin in Summer 2022.